 - This will display all installed driver list.

-- Here extend Display adapter, right click on installed display driver and select update driver.
+- Here extend Display adapter, right-click on installed display driver and select update driver.

 Also, you can reinstall the display driver and install the fresh display driver on your system.
-To do this visit device manufacturer website, download latest available display driver and save it on your local drive.
+To do this visit device manufacturer website, download the latest available display driver and save it on your local drive.

 Now again open Device manager, expand display adapters.
-Right click on installed graphics driver and select uninstall device. click ok to confirm and restart windows.
+Right click on installed graphics driver and select uninstall the device. click ok to confirm and restart windows.
 After that install the latest driver which you previously downloaded from the manufacturer website.

 Install Proper Software

 Most of today’s games require some additional software to work properly.
 In most cases, these programs are DirectX and Java.
-So, make sure you install all required software and then try to play the game again.
+So, make sure you install all the required software and then try to play the game again.
 If you’re not sure which programs you need to install in order to play your desired game, try to google a little bit, or read the game’s documentation.